Carnival of Shadows (Ch 6 – Part 2)

 “What?”
 Vermon interrupted, a sneer forming on his lips.
 “Cat got your tongue?”

-“I—I refuse to comply,” Orb declared earnestly.
+“I—I refuse to be part of this,” Orb declared earnestly.

 “What?”
 Vermon’s smile twisted into a mocking grin, revealing his sharp fangs.
 Leaning closer to Orb, he fixed him with an intense gaze.
 “You think you have a choice?
 What happened to your arrogance?
 Too late for that now, Orb.”